Ah yes, the feature.

 This is one of my favorite parts, because for me - I just feel like I can freakin’ build anything, you know?
 And I bet you can too!
 Most of the indie developers I interact with (as I alluded to above) are programmers by trade.
 So, once we’ve done the part that comes least naturally to us, it’s time to do the part that comes most naturally to us: the coding!

-Sidebar: Reading this post back, I could see how this ordering might seem counterintuitive.
+Reading this post back, I could see how this ordering might seem counterintuitive.
 You need to know a set of requirements before you can design anything.
-So, here I’m assuming you’ve done that - this section speaks to defining a “shippable MVP” that you’re ready to develop.
-A set of requirements has to be laid down already before you’d even know what to design.
+So, here I'm assuming you've done that - this section speaks to defining a "shippable MVP" that you're ready to develop.
+A set of requirements has to be laid down already before you'd even know what to design.

 Before we do, though - let’s lay down what an MVP for this looks like.
-This is a permutation of the feature that maybe doesn’t have all that you wanted or envisioned, but it could ship if it had to.
+This is a permutation of the feature that maybe doesn’t have all that you wanted or envisioned, but it could ship if it had to1.

 For this feature, my MVP looked like this: